alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 Of course, it’s still pretty hard to understand - the boxes are small and the `country` and `continent` graphs are odd because they’re categorical data.
-Let’s get rid of them using a smart select function:
+Let’s get rid of them using a smart select function - the `select_if()` function and the declaration `is.numeric` - it only selects the numeric variables.

 ``` r
 gapminder_unfiltered %>%